-On April 7, 2020 the Company announced the decision of the EMA to accept our modification request of our PIP as originally approved in March 2017, which covered the conduct of two pediatric studies and defined relevant key elements in the outline of these studies.
-We believe this EMA decision supports the development of one globally harmonized study protocol for test validation, specifically

-Study P02, which we expect to be accepted both in Europe and the U.S.
+On April 7, 2020, we announced the decision of the EMA to accept our modification request of our PIP as originally approved in March 2017, which covered the conduct of two pediatric studies and defined relevant key elements in the outline of these studies.
+We believe this EMA decision supports the development of one globally harmonized study protocol for test validation, specifically Study P02, which we expect to be accepted both in Europe and the U.S.

 In late 2020, we entered into the start-up phase for the clinical safety and efficacy study, AEZS-130-P02 ("DETECT-trial"), evaluating macimorelin for the diagnosis of CGHD.
-The DETECT-trial is an open-label, single dose, multicenter and multinational study expected to enroll approximately 100 subjects worldwide, with at least 40 pre-pubertal and 40 pubertal subjects, and a minimum of 25 subjects expected to be enrolled in the U.S. The study design is expected to be suitable to support a claim for potential stand-alone testing, if successful.
-In addition, under the Novo Amendment, Novo and Aeterna agreed that Novo will fund DETECT-trial costs up to \$9.6 million (€9 million), which includes reimbursement of Aeterna's relevant budgeted internal labor costs.
-Any additional external jointly approved DETECT-trial costs incurred over \$9.6 million (€9 million) will be shared equally between Novo and Aeterna.
-On April 22, 2021, the U.S. FDA Investigational New Drug Application associated with this clinical trial became active, (see: https://clinicaltrials.gov/ct2/show/NCT04786873), and on May 13, 2021, we announced the opening of the first clinical site in the U.S.
+The DETECT-trial is an open-label, single dose, multicenter and multinational study expected to enroll approximately 100 subjects worldwide (incl. sites in U.S: and EU), with at least 40 pre-pubertal and 40 pubertal subjects.
+The study design is expected to be suitable to support a claim for potential stand-alone testing, if successful.
+On April 22, 2021, the U.S. Application associated with this clinical FDA Investigational New Drug trial became active. (see: https://clinicaltrials.gov/ct2/show/NCT04786873), and on May 13, 2021, we announced the opening of the first clinical site in the U.S. Under the Novo Amendment, and following Novo's notice to terminate the Novo Amendment, Novo has funded DETECT-trial costs up to \$10.1 million (€9.4 million).
+Any additional trial costs incurred over \$10.1 million (€9.4 million) will be paid by Aeterna.